HermitPalOld/PaintRogue/README.md

     Keep the splash screen
       You can edit the splash screen but it must display for more than 0.5 seconds

-##### 5. You may not charge money for any variation of this game unless you get permission from me.
+##### 5. You may not charge money for any variation of this game unless you get permission from me

+### By HermitPal ###
+Thanks for downloading and enjoy! <3
+Please refer to me as 'Eve' or 'HermitPal'
+If dealing with offical matters then you can refer to me as 'Andrew'